bonampa312/MercadoSearchIonic/README.md

-## MercadoSearch Ionic
+# MercadoSearch Ionic

-To run this app, use `ionic serve`
+To run this app, use `npm install` and then `ionic serve`.

-powered by: Santiago Romero
+## Project in production
+Application deployed and running in [Ionic View](https://play.google.com/store/apps/details?id=com.ionicframework.view) with this code: `f91d5ece`.